 Rice is an institution with an elite academic curriculum, but when it came time for the University to make a commitment to its swim program and its dynamic head coach, Seth Huston, the mathematics was pretty simple.

 When looking at the work coach Huston put in and the results he achieved at the helm of the Owls' swim program -- such as developing Rice student-athletes into making the U.S. National team, qualifying for the United States Olympic Trials, and to do so while having a team grade point average that is annually among the highest of any Division I swim program in the nation (including women's & men's teams) -- Rice University didn't so much as blink about writing a $5.4 million check for the construction of a new, state-of-the-art on-campus Aquatics Center for Huston's Owls to call home.

 The $5.4 million is a substantial amount to put behind a college swim program, particularly in the current economic climate.
 Rice University believes that when it comes to a program like coach Huston's (with the type of student-athletes he recruits who become Rice Owls) it is money well-spent.

-In each of his eleven previous years at Rice, Huston has helped every member of the team achieve her best personal level of success.
+In each of his 15 previous years at Rice, Huston has helped every member of the team achieve her best personal level of success.
 Improvement in the individual's performance has made for better team results, but that's not all.
 With the fantastic, picturesque and fast (or "crazy-fast" as one Owl described it) Rice Aquatics Center to train in, there is every reason to expect more of the same from Huston's teams for years and years to come.